Purchasing School Meals

 Support

 Call the MySchoolBucks toll-free customer support center at 1-855-832-5226 for assistance with enrollment or questions about your account.
-MySchoolBucks support staff are available Monday-Friday from 7:00 AM - 7:00 PM EST.
+MySchoolBucks support staff are available Monday to Friday, from 7:00 a.m. to 7:00 p.m. eastern standard time.

-If your child will be returning to a MCPS school, any remaining balance will automatically carry-forward to the school your child will attend next school year.
-If your child will NOT return to a MCPS school next year, you should request a refund or, you can request a balance transfer if you have another child currently enrolled in a MCPS school.
-Send refund and balance transfer requests via email to DFNSHelpDesk@mcpsmd.org.
+If your child will be returning to a MCPS school, any remaining balance will automatically carry forward to the school your child will attend next school year.
+If your child will NOT return to MCPS next year, you should request a refund.
+You can request a balance transfer if you have another child currently enrolled in an MCPS school.
+Email refund and balance transfer requests to DFNSHelpDesk@mcpsmd.org.

 Free and Reduced-Price Meals

-Apply online NOW at MySchoolApps.com (Translations available) Click here for an English video tutorial.
+Apply online at MySchoolApps.com (translations available) Click here for an English video tutorial.

 Vea aquí un vídeo paso a paso en español sobre cómo completar la solicitud de FARMS.

-• FOR FASTER PROCESSING APPLY ONLINE.
+• APPLY ONLINE for faster processing.
 Households who apply online should not submit a paper application.

 • Please complete paper applications in black ink (not pencil).

-• Please provide birth date, grade, and school to expedite processing.
+• Please provide birth date, grade, and school name to expedite processing.

 • Use ONE application for ALL students in the household—including Pre-K, kindergarten, and foster—even if they attend different schools.

-• If any child you are applying for is homeless, migrant, or runaway, please call your child's school or contact the MCPS Homeless liaison at 240-740-4511.
+• If you are applying for a child who is homeless, a migrant, or a runaway, please call your child's school or contact the MCPS Homeless liaison at 240-740-4511.

 The following students qualify for free meals: